 The buttery crunch of shortbread is unmistakable, and the nutty flavor of brown sugar mixed with vanilla will make it impossible for you to resist them.
+A simple recipe with few ingredients but a deep vanilla flavor and crunchier texture.

-Don't be fooled by the rustic appearance of these brown butter shortbread crisps.
-Or come to think of it, it'll be better if you are fooled and expect nothing.
+Or, come to think of it, it'll be better if you are fooled and expect nothing.
 You're in for a surprise.

 Brown butter goes from clear to brown in a second.

 Much like caramel suddenly turns a very deep amber.
-So after melting the butter, it will bubble a lot and suddenly the bubbles will subside.
+So after melting the butter, it will bubble a lot and suddenly, the bubbles will subside.
 That's when it turns nutty and darker.
 It takes about 10 minutes.

-So don't go answer the phone, check your e-mail, or stuff like that.
+So don't answer the phone, check your e-mail, or stuff like that.
 Stay by the stove.
 Please.

 - Total Time: 50 minutes